Murrintown: History and development

 The village is bordered by the Johnstown Castle estate, containing a large Victorian revival castle built for the Grogan-Morgan family in the early 19th century.
 It contains a mature woodland and three lakes, the largest covering approximately 14 acre.
 The property was presented as a gift to the Irish state in 1945 and was later occupied by the Department of Agriculture who established an agricultural institute here and undertook to maintain, but not to alter, the ornamental grounds.
 Teagasc is now responsible for the overall running of the estate.
 The grounds house the headquarters buildings of both the Environmental Protection Agency and the Department of Agriculture, Food and the Marine.
 The early 19th century farm buildings house the Irish Agricultural Museum.

 Sport

 The village is home to Forth Celtic Football Club, and the Piercestown village hosts Johnstown Castle Football Club and St. Martin's GAA club.

 Transport

-The Wexford Bus route from Kilmore Quay to Wexford serves the village several times a day from Monday to Saturday.
-Bus Éireann also operates route 383 between these locations on Saturdays and Tuesdays (via route 381) to Carrick-on-Bannow.
+The Wexford Bus route from Kilmore Quay to Wexford serves the village several times a day from Monday to Sunday.
+Bus Éireann also operated route 383 between these locations on Saturdays and Tuesdays (via route 381) to Carrick-on-Bannow but the Bus Eireann services were cut in 2026.